kumawatdarshan/email-newsletter-z2p/README.md

 1. Not deploying it.
 I am... *broke*.
 1. `validator` Crate had massive API changes, Making it easy to validate directly on the struct and thus simplifying alot of the stuff the book manually implemented.
 1. API changes in `fake` crate, the constraints for g is now stricter and requires a type that implements `Rng` trait which comes from `rand` crate.
+1. Using `ReSend` for sending mails.
+Why?
+> 3000/month instead of a 100/day.
+> Doesn't require a professional mail. (primary reason why I used this)
+1. Using `dotenvy` instead of risking API uploads to GitHub

 # Side Questing